 MMA considers itself to be the next step in the “evolution” of martial arts, as it covers all ranges, including the ground, and claims to employ the best techniques from all the various arts.
 The emphasis on ground fighting is one of the major differences between Traditional Chinese Martial Arts and MMA.
 Fighting on the ground is not really a component of Chinese arts whereas for MMA it is the cornerstone.
 All martial artists today, and even the armchair fans of sport MMA have been conditioned by the medium of television Ultimate Fighting Championship (UFC) events and reality shows, to believe that a fight almost invariably goes to the ground, and that this is where a fight “really begins”.
 In reality, all fights begin standing up.
 And, for the winner, they certainly end standing up.
 Yet, MMA considers that any martial art without ground fighting is “incomplete” or inferior, and that every fighter must be well versed in groundwork, covering Jiu-Jitsu, Judo or wrestling.

 Chinese martial artists are expected to remain upright.
 This is why emphasis is placed on various types of stance training, as foundation, so leg strength, balance, inner awareness, stability and mobility, and positional recovery are equally developed.
 True striking power comes from the legs, and not many MMA fighters seem to know this, considering how much time they spend on training the arms and upper body strength.
 Should a traditionally trained martial artist lose balance, or slip and fall, or manage to be taken to the ground, and find himself on his back, he simply returns to upright as quickly as possible.
 He is under no obligation to remain there, and if untrained in groundwork, then opting to remain on the floor would be like falling into the river and not knowing how to swim.
 The notion of rolling around and thrashing about in the mud, dust or dirt during a confrontation is considered “undignified”.
-Perhaps it is only the notions of dignity, integrity and morality that seem outdated in today’s world?
 The Chinese are a highly pragmatic race of people.
 During centuries of wars and gang fighting, if ground techniques had been considered a necessity, then techniques would most certainly have been developed for this situation.
 Forms of grappling and throwing (Shuai Jiao) and joint locking (Qin Na), as a means to control or finish the opponent, do exist within most styles of traditional Chinese martial arts, but unlike MMA, they are not applied from the ground, so the training does not begin with both fighters in the supine or prone positions, straddling each other on the floor.

 With MMA, a fighter’s objective is to forcibly take his opponent to the ground where he can apply his repertoire of wrestling skills, grappling, chokes, and joint locks, or else he is quite content to allow himself to be taken to the floor by his opponent, whereupon he will attempt to turn the tables and ply his trade.
 So, one way or the other, as they all fully expect to end up on the floor, it is their conscious or subconscious intention, through action or passivity, that inevitably leads them there.
 This is the invariable result with MMA solely because both parties tacitly agree to it.
 Seldom do we find the situation in which one skilled combatant is uncooperative and refuses to play the game.

-If one possessing trained strength with superior stability and balance, and internal awareness, sensitivity to change, and the ability to turn and neutralize force, together with footwork/ mobility to maintain advantageous position, along with knowledge of counter measures to prevent going to ground, then he simply cannot be taken down.
+If one possesses trained strength with stability and balance, internal awareness and sensitivity to changes, and the ability to turn and neutralize force, together with footwork/ mobility to maintain advantageous position, along with knowledge of counter measures to prevent going to ground, then he simply cannot be taken down.
 And, not without energy sapping effort expended by the opponent.

-With due respect to all martial arts, UFC (the televised public face of MMA) has played the role of culture creationist, helping shape thought and opinions on martial arts, by judging all other martial arts against it.
-But, UFC really is competition sport.
+UFC (the televised public face of MMA) has played the role of culture creationist, helping shape thought and opinions on martial arts, in general, by judging all other martial arts against it.
+But, with respect, UFC itself really is competition sport.
 Of course, competition sport does not mean to denigrate it, but the purpose of traditional Chinese martial arts is not for competition or sport.
 They were purely for survival.

 The main problem with combat sports (including boxing) is that knockouts are not guaranteed and without a knockout (KO) or technical knockout (TKO), a clear winner cannot always be determined without the input of the judges’ scorecards.
 Even so the bout can and often does result in a draw, and decisions awarding a winner, by the smallest margin of points, can often be at odds with what the audience has witnessed, leading to accusations of fraud and match fixing, especially when big money and betting is involved.
 So, altogether, not a reliable or satisfactory result.
 Through ground fighting, wrestling and Jiu-Jitsu, the MMA/ UFC fighter can apply a lock or choke hold that will cause the opponent to submit or concede by “tapping out” and this provides another avenue for a winner to be determined.
 People always want a winner, so this is one reason why UFC has become so popular with the television audience.
 It is the influence of televised MMA events which has instilled the belief that this is how all real-life confrontations on the street must unfold and conclude.